 A state high-risk pool for plan or policy years that started on or before December 31, 2014 (Check with your high-risk pool plan to see if it qualifies.)

-I’ll just pick up an insurance policy at my college or university, and I’ll be all set.
+An insurance policy at my college or university will be enough

 Check with your school’s Health Center to get details on what the student policy does and does not cover.
 It may be that your school offers services from the on-campus Health Center that don’t require insurance at all (just a fee), but other services do require insurance.
-Be proactive about finding this information: you want to ensure that you have made a decision that accommodates all your medical needs.
+Be sure your choice accommodates all your medical needs.

 Good news.
 Once you’re on your parent’s plan, in most cases you can stay on it until you turn 26—even if you get married.

-In fact, in general, you can join a parent’s plan and stay on it until you turn 26 even if you:
+In fact, you can join a parent’s plan and stay on it until you turn 26 even if you:

 Have or adopt a child